dolittle/Documentation/Source/content/en/docs/tutorials/_index.md

 ---
 title: Tutorials
-description: Get started with the Dolittle platform
+description: Tutorials for the Dolittle platoform
 keywords: overview, dolittle, why dolittle, what is dolittle,
 author: Dolittle
 weight: 5